Hindram/nd00333-capstone/nd00333-capstone-master/starter_file/README.md

 #### Best model run id screenshot

 ### How to improve the result:
-- Interchange n_cross_validations value between (1 till 7) and see if the prediction accuracy improved by tuning this parameter.
+- Interchange n_cross_validations value between (2 till 7) and see if the prediction accuracy improved by tuning this parameter.
 - Increase the number of iterations this could lead to more improved results by testing more machine learning algorithms and run the experiment using them.

 ## Hyperparameter Tuning
 *TODO*: What kind of model did you choose for this experiment and why?
 Give an overview of the types of parameters and their ranges used for the hyperparameter search
+I have chosen a LogisticRegression classifier model to train the HyperDrive experiment.
+Since our target is to predict classification problem result either 0 or 1.
+The model uses the probability of a certain class to occur.
+Logistic regression uses a logistic model function which is a form of binary regression.
+The model is trained using 'train.py' script.

+The used HyperDrive parameters:
+- Parameter sampler 'RandomParameterSampling' holds the tuning hyperparameters (--C: Inverse of regularization, --max_iter: Maximum number of iterations) was passed to the HyperDriveConfig script.
+  - Discrete values with 'choice' have been used for both tuned parameters '--C' : choice(0.001,0.01,0.1,1.0,10.0,50.0,100,1000), '--max_iter': choice(10,50).
+RandomParameterSampling has been selected due to its fast performance, simple approach, and would provide random unbiased search in the overall population.
+In addition, it gives satisfactory results and supports the early termination policy of low-performance runs which results in saving resources.
+Grid Sampling can be used for exhaustive search over the search space if the budget was not an issue.
+- Early termination policy has been added to the script then experiment submission.
+  - BanditPolicy has been used with the parameters evaluation_interval=2 and slack_factor=0.1 as an early stopping policy to improve the performance of the computational resources by automatically terminating poorly and delayed performing runs.
+Bandit Policy ends runs if the primary metric is not within the specified slack factor/amount when compared with the highest performing run.

 ### Results
-*TODO*: What are the results you got with your model?
-What were the parameters of the model?
-How could you have improved it?
+The best performing model has a 75% accuracy rate with --C = 0.01 and --max_iter = 50.

-*TODO* Remeber to provide screenshots of the `RunDetails` widget as well as a screenshot of the best model trained with it's parameters.
+#### `RunDetails` widget screenshot of the best model

+#### Best model run id screenshot

+### How to improve the result:
+- Try a uniform range between 1 and 5 for regularisation (--C) to see the overall improvement in the performance and generalization capability.
+- Increase the number of --max_iter to cover 100 and 150 and evaluate the impact of tuning the iterations on the model performance.
+- Try Median stopping, and Truncation selection early termination policies.
+Median stopping terminates runs based on the running averages of primary metrics.
+Thus, computing all training runs averages and eliminate the worse runs.

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

 ## Screen Recording
-*TODO* Provide a link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:
+A link to a screen recording of the project is Here!
 - A working model
 - Demo of the deployed  model
 - Demo of a sample request sent to the endpoint and its response